iter8-tools/docs/docs/user-guide/performance/parameters.md

 --set http.url=https://httpbin.org/get
 ```

 All the parameters of the performance test (including of all included tasks) are optional unless otherwise documented.
-The task0specific parameters are documented in the task documentation.
+The task-specific parameters are documented in the task documentation.

 Currently available tasks are: